solyarisoftware/WeBAD/README.md

   | `speechabort`| speech ABORTED (because level is too low or audio duration length too short)|

-> WeBAD just triggers above listed events.
-What is now out of scope of this project:
-> - how to use events to record the audio recordings
-> - how to use/process blob audio messages
->   (probably you want to send them to a backend server via socketio or websockets).

-### Recording audio/speech events

 On the basis of the microphone / hardware configuration available, there are some different possible ways to proceed:

-- Using the PC/handset internal microphone

-  In this scenario, the goal is to get a speech generating events:

-  - `speechstart` start speech recording
-  - `speechstop` stop speech recording

 - Using an external microphone, bound to a push-to-talk hardware button

   In this scenario, the continuous mode could be substituted by a push-to-talk experience, where user has to push a real button every time he want to submit a speech, releasing the button when he explicitly want to terminate recording.